neo4j-partners/neo4j-transport-for-london/README.md

-# Neo4j Hands On Lab - Creating a Graph of the London Public Transportation Network
+# Neo4j Hands On Lab - Creating a Graph of the London Public Transportation Network (Work in Progress)

 Neo4j has three major products:
 * Graph Database (GDB) - a native graph data store built from the ground up to leverage not only data but also data relationships.